I’ve Interviewed Over 300 Entrepreneurs–Here’s Their Most Counterintuitive Advice

 So rather than sitting in on a design meeting, mock up a design and present it.
 If you’re trying to make some strategic decisions about your company’s customer support, respond to support emails for a month.
 The goal isn’t to observe a skill.
 It’s to practice it enough so, that if needed, you can perform it.

-2. Share What Makes You Tick You, Then Have Your Team Do The Same
+2. Share What Makes You Tick, Then Have Your Team Do The Same

 Since her founding days at Gilt, Fitz cofounder and former Glamsquad CEO Alexandra Wilkis Wilson has kept going back to one key exercise with her team: Everyone completes the statement, “Here’s what you need to know about me to influence me: . . .”
 It’s a trick she learned from executive coach Barry Carden for creating “an opportunity to share professional pet peeves with one another and say, ‘Look, if we are going to work together this is what you need to know: This is what I respect.
 This is what drives me nuts.
 This is what I will deliver, to you and what I expect you to deliver in return.'”